cjam/react-native-spotify-remote/README.md

 ![iOS Framework Search paths](.screenshots/ios-framework-searchpaths.png);

+## Auth Callback

-In order to support the callback that you will get from the Spotify App you will need to add a url handler to your `AppDelegate.m`:
+In order to support the callback that you will get from the Spotify App you will need to add a url handler to your app.

+### iOS

+Modifications are needed for the `AppDelegate.m`:

 ```objective-c
 #import "AppDelegate.h"